rhd-gitops-example/deployment-pipelines/Example.md

 ```
 * Create Role

-Next, we need to get `demo-sa` some privileges to perform Pipeline Tasks.
+Next, we need to give `demo-sa` some privileges to perform Pipeline Tasks.
 The following snippet creates `Role` which contains privileges.
 We will then create a `RoleBinding` to grant these privileges (Role) to `demo-sa`.

  ```shell
 cat <<EOF | oc apply -f -